kcollazo-analytics/kcollazo-analytics/README.md

 I am a detail-oriented professional pivoting into Data Analytics.
 Combining a strong foundation in data manipulation with real-world business operations experience.

+## How My Background Translates to Data

-My time in retail has helped me develop a natural eye for identifying inventory patterns and customer trends.
-As I gained more knowledge about the behavior of our customer base I was able to increase sales in my sub-department.
+**Retail Industry and Operations:** Developed a natural eye for identifying inventory patterns and customer trends.
+By analyzing customer base behavior, I was able to increase sales in my sub-department by 200% to 700%.
+By auditing and altering the replenishment strategy, I increased the overall inventory accuracy score to 95%.

-My time in the education industry allowed me to get comfortable with online tools.
-This includes google workspace, quickschools, APEX learning, and the internal school database systems.
-Being able to manage the storage, organization, and retrieval of the necessary data allowed me to assist my students by planning out the most efficient route towards graduation while taking into account their specific needs.
+**Education Industry and Database Management:** Managed data storage, organization, and retrieval using online tools, school databases, and learning platforms.
+I used this data to map out the most efficient pathway towards graduation while keeping in mind each student's specific needs.

-To build on this, I have mastered tools like SQL, Excel, and Tableau through further study.
-Now I am looking to bring these skills to a data analyst role.
+## Data Analyst Tools

+- **SQL:** MySQL, Google BigQuery
+- **Spreadsheets:** Excel, Google Sheets
+- **Data Visualizations** Tableau

 <!--
 **kcollazo-analytics/kcollazo-analytics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.